 Q: Why is there so much variation in a cost from builder to builder?
 Don't they all just build a house; so wouldn't the costs be pretty much the same from one builder to the next?

-Answer: No, it’s actually not the same house from one builder to the next that is being bid.
+Answer: No, it’s actually not even the same house.
+Different builders will have vastly different products and methodologies for achieving the same finished look.
 This is because of the many variations in products that can go into the home.
 This goes back to the answer in #1.
 Also, there is a difference in labor costs, sometimes rather significant.
 More skilled labor demands a higher price.
-That’s another area where an experienced builder can really save you money.
+That’s another area where an experienced builder can typically save money.
 Good relationships with trade partners yield the best skilled labor at the best prices.

 What are your questions?
-If these questions have led you to more questions, bring them on.
-I will be glad to do my best to answer them.
+If these questions have led you to more questions, reach out.
+We are always glad to help everyone achieve the dream of designing and building a custom home!